sshanmugalingm/PayCalculator/README.md

     3. Code Coverage: ./gradlew clean test integrationTest jacocoTestReport
     4. Run Application: ./gradlew clean run

 The './gradlew' command will only run in Unix Systems.
-In order to user in Windows please replace the './gradlew' with 'gradlew'.
+In order to use in Windows please replace the './gradlew' with 'gradlew'.
 However, please note that this application has not been tested on a Windows platform.

 Assumption, when building this application I took is that, this will be a console based application, where user will input the Employee Annual Pay Details and the System will Calculate the PaySlip.